pilosus/c3linear/README.md

 It used an auxiliary function `_merge` as well as a bunch of classes to help with algorithm's readability.

+# Motivation

+The project's come to life as a byproduct of debugging an overcomplicated hierarchy of mixin classes.
+I thought I knew how exactly MRO is computed, but it turned out I didn't.

+I've tried to keep the code idiomatic and easy to follow at the expense of performance.
+The project is really took a couple of hours to complete.
+Although I didn't care about time complexity and didn't check correctness as thoroughly as I should,
+I think the project may help someone who want to learn how Python's Method Resolution Order works.

 # Usage

 ## Library